INF2A/Docker-cluster/Cluster -docker swarm/README.md

 # Cluster (docker swarm)

 <h1> Getting started</h1>
-First we start with setting up te master.<br />
+First we start by setting up te master.<br />
 The ip adress that is used for the master is 192.168.1.1<br/>

     docker swarm init --advertise-addr 192.168.1.1

-Put the output of the above commando in alle of your slaves.
+The commaand above will give you an output, you will need to put this output in alle of your slaves.
 Example:

     docker swarm join \